NVIDIA/spark-rapids/docs/compatibility.md

 When Apache Spark does a sum aggregation on decimal values it will store the result in a value with a precision that is the input precision + 10, but with a maximum precision of 38.
-For an input precision of 9 and above, Spark will do the aggregations as a java `BigDecimal` value which is slow, but guarantees that any overflow can be detected because it can work with effectively unlimited precision.
+For an input precision of 9 and above, Spark will do the aggregations as a Java `BigDecimal` value which is slow, but guarantees that any overflow can be detected because it can work with effectively unlimited precision.
 For inputs with a precision of 8 or below Spark will internally do the calculations as a long value, 64-bits.
 When the precision is 8, you would need at least